I am trying to connect to a secure game server, but I received the error message 'SECURE CONNECTION FAILED'.

 After exiting your Peer to Peer software please EXIT STEAM AND RESTART before attempting to connect to a secure server.
 Once you have restarted you should be able to connect to VAC servers.

 Connection problems can also arise if your system is infected with a virus or spyware.
 We strongly recommend running virus checks while you are not using Steam if you suspect there is a virus or trojan on your system.
-For more information, please follow the Spyware, Adware, and Viruses Interfering with Steam topic.
+For more information, please follow the Spyware, Malware, Adware, and Viruses Interfering with Steam topic.

 Programs like Cybersitter, Netlimiter, X-Fire and Stegnos Anonymous Internet can also interfere with normal Steam operations.
 Please disable these programs before launching Steam.